straightdave/presley/README.md

 - GET /static_route
 - GET /path/:with/some/:variable
 - GET /path?with=querystrings
-- POST /people (with request body)
+- POST /people (with request body.
+Path patterns are also available for POST)
 - ...

 >For more info please refer to the scripts in `.\examples\`